yarisvt/tyk-docs/tyk-docs/content/upgrading-tyk.md

 - We do not introduce breaking changes unless specifically stated in the release notes (and it rarely happens).
 - Check our [versioning and long-term-support policies]({{< ref "frequently-asked-questions/long-term-support-releases/" >}}) for more details on the way we release major and minor features, patches and the support dates for each release.
+- Make sure you follow our [comprehensive guide for backing up Tyk]({{< ref "frequently-asked-questions/how-to-backup-tyk" >}}) before starting the upgrade
 - If you experience any issues with the new version you pulled, please contact Tyk Support or [Tyk community forum](https://community.tyk.io/)

 ## Upgrade Tyk components in Tyk Cloud
 Tyk Cloud users manage Tyk deployments via the Tyk Cloud Console.
 You can upgrade Tyk Dashboard and the gateways in the Cloud Data Planes using this console.
 Please read about [editing control planes]({{< ref "tyk-cloud/environments-&-deployments/managing-control-planes#edit-control-planes" >}}) to learn more!

 ---

-## Tyk Gateway Upgrade - used in Licensed and Open source deployments
+## Tyk Gateway Upgrade - Used in Licensed and Open Source Deployments

 This section applies to all self-managed components, including licensed and open-source.